 These Canned Wines Need to Be in Your Cooler

-The benefits are many fold: cans are better at keeping out wine-ruining light and oxygen than corks and screw caps, you can chug 'em directly, aluminum is easier to recycle than glass, and the ABV hovers around 12% (which is about 8% more than light beer) -- you do the math.
+Plus, cans are better at keeping out wine-ruining light and oxygen than corks and screw caps, you can chug ’em directly, aluminum is easier to recycle than glass, and the ABV hovers around 12% (which is about 8% more than light beer)—you do the math.

 From rosé to white to sparkling wines, there are plenty of refreshing canned options to keep you cool.
-This summer, forget the bottle opener!
-Here’s what to drink:
+This summer, you can forget the glasses and bottle opener.

 Price: $28 for a four-pack

-Every can of Underwood -- including the rose and the newly launched sparkling -- comes with tasting notes and fun wine facts that will maybe, definitely impress your friends.
+Every can of Underwood—including the rose and the newly launched sparkling—comes with tasting notes and fun wine facts that will maybe, definitely impress your friends.
 The Pinot Gris, which has peach, grapefruit, and pear notes, is hugely refreshing on a hot summer day.
 Underwood is all about “easy drinking” said Harms, and this can is no exception.
-Forget any perceived social pressure about knowing the wine’s tasting notes and pairings and just enjoy glugging this smooth white wine wherever cans are welcome.
+Forget any perceived social pressure about knowing the wine’s tasting notes and pairings and just enjoy drinking this smooth white wine wherever cans are welcome.

 Beechen explained that balancing the minerality of her wine with a drinker’s perception of what a can tastes like can be a challenge.
 “Rosé is supposed to taste minerally,” she said.
 The more you know!